The Master (American TV series): Home media

 During the mid 1980s, the show was re-edited into a series of 90-minute movies, each containing two episodes.
 These were released on VHS under a number of different titles:

 The first two episodes ("Max" and "Out Of Time Step") were also released on VHS by Platinum Disc Corporation with the original series title in 1999.
 These same two episodes also appeared in the Martial Arts DVD 50-movie pack produced by Mill Creek Entertainment in 2006.

 The entire, unedited series was released on DVD and Blu-ray by Kino Lorber under license from CBS Home Entertainment on February 20, 2018.

 Legacy

 Mystery Science Theater 3000

-The series was featured on Mystery Science Theater 3000, a sketch comedy television series about a man and two robots subject to watch cheesy B movies as part of a mad scientist's experiment.
+The series was featured on Mystery Science Theater 3000, a sketch comedy television series about a man and two robots subjected to cheesy B movies as part of a mad scientist's experiment.
 The show featured the first two volumes of the re-edited Master Ninja tapes on episodes 322 (originally aired January 11, 1992) and 324 (originally aired January 25, 1992).
-Notable jokes include jabs at Van Cleef's obvious stunt double and Van Patten's muffled speech pattern.
+Notable jokes include jabs at Van Cleef's obvious stunt double and Van Patten's muffled speech pattern and heavy New York accent.
 Both episodes were released on Mystery Science Theater 3000, Volume XX on March 8, 2011.

 The third volume was intended for episode 624, but, for unspecified reasons, was replaced by Samson vs. the Vampire Women.